Kessler, Tar Heels rally from 16 down to upset No. 11 FSU

 Florida State: The Seminoles had climbed to the top of the ACC standings by winning nine of 10 since the start of 2021, including a 21-point win against then-No. 7 Virginia.
 They were also chasing their first win at North Carolina since 2010.
 But they mirrored the Tar Heels’ turnover troubles after halftime, an unexpectedly shaky performance from a team that has been surging.

+“We’re just learning, we live and we learn,” said Scottie Barnes, who had 12 points and seven rebounds.
+“We’ve got more games to play.
+We’re still getting better.”

-North Carolina: The Tar Heels had been trending in the right direction by winning nine of 12 after last weekend's blowout of Louisville.
-They squandered some of that momentum with a home loss to Marquette in a late addition to the schedule.
-They put together an impressive response, starting with rallying from a 39-23 deficit and getting Kessler's huge day that had the mask-wearing fans sparsely filling the massive arena chanting the freshman's name.
+North Carolina: The Tar Heels had been trending in the right direction by winning nine of 12 after last weekend’s blowout of Louisville.
+The Marquette loss squandered some of that momentum.
+But they responded by rallying from a 39-23 deficit on the way helping Williams become just the fourth Division I men’s coach to hit 900 wins.
+It marked North Carolina’s largest halftime deficit overcome at home in win since February 2006 against Georgia Tech (13).

 UP NEXT